dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 ### Mixed deployment

-If you wish to use a different mechanism at developemnt from deployment, you can use a combination of Application Insights and Connection String resources, with a conditional.
-For example the following code uses an automatically provisioned resource at development time, and a pre-supplied connection at deployment time.
+If you wish to use a different deployment mechanism per execution context, use the appropriate API conditionally.
+For example, the following code uses an automatically provisioned resource at development time, and a pre-supplied connection at deployment time.

 ```
 var builder = DistributedApplication.CreateBuilder(args);

 builder.AddAzureProvisioning();

-var insights = builder.ExecutionContext.IsPublishMode ?
+var insights = builder.ExecutionContext.IsPublishMode
-    builder.AddConnectionString("ai", "APPLICATIONINSIGHTS_CONNECTION_STRING") :
+    ? builder.AddConnectionString("ai", "APPLICATIONINSIGHTS_CONNECTION_STRING")
-    builder.AddAzureApplicationInsights("ai");
+    : builder.AddAzureApplicationInsights("ai");

-var apiService = builder.AddProject<Projects.aspire_app11_ApiService>("apiservice")
+var apiService = builder.AddProject<Projects.ApiService>("apiservice")
     .WithReference(insights);

-builder.AddProject<Projects.aspire_app11_Web>("webfrontend")
+builder.AddProject<Projects.Web>("webfrontend")
     .WithReference(apiService)
     .WithReference(insights);

 builder.Build().Run();
 ```

+> [!TIP]
-> Note: With the above you will need to supply the `Azure:Location` and `Azure:Subscription` information in app secrets for development time usage, and will be prompted for the connection string by AZD at deployment time.
+> The preceding code requires you to supply the `Azure:Location` and `Azure:SubscriptionId` information in app secrets for development time usage, and will be prompted for the connection string by AZD at deployment time.

 ## Use the Azure Monitor distro